Workforce Education and Development

-The component consists of 18 hours (thesis option) or 24 hours (non-thesis option) of course work relevant to a student's career goals.
+The component consists of 18 credit hours (thesis option) or 24 credit hours (non-thesis option) of course work relevant to a student's career goals.
 Technical courses, professional courses, and internships may be included.
-Courses may be taken within the department or in other units of the college or University.
+Courses may be taken within the program or in other units of the school or University.

 In accordance with Graduate School requirements, students in the thesis option must complete a thesis (WED 599) showing evidence of the student's knowledge of research techniques.
 Upon completion of the thesis, a final oral examination of the research is conducted by the student's advisory committee.

 The program of study is individually tailored based upon the student's background, interests, and career goals.
 Program graduates are employed in career and technical education at the secondary and postsecondary levels and in training positions in such fields as aviation management, business, automotive technology, family and consumer science, industrial management and applied engineering, agricultural education, and career development.
 In business environments, graduates work in employee/industrial/management training, health care administration, and human resource environments.
 Graduates also work in various levels of government in such fields as education, military service, and personnel training.